PubInv/PubInv/ideas/Project #31: Oracular Graph Paper.md

 This seems a bit far-fetched, but when I read the large number of mathematical papers devoted to relatively specialized subjects, it seems at least interesting to investigate this.

+# A Second Thought

+Imagine that we had a magic computational ability which doesn't seem to exist today.
+Imagine that we had a magic "eye" or a a magic camera that could be placed on the graph paper and would detect ponts of a particular colors and the "angles" to them.
+Then if we had a computational process that could designates points with colors, we would have a computational ability that is outside of Church's Thesis (that is, neither implementable with a Turing Machine, the lambda calculus).

+For example, imagine the cameara sitting at a (0.5,0.5) and looking out at the grid points that correspond to integer coordinates.
+Imagine these as "stars" in a 2-dimensional space.
+Now suppose that the eye could see a thin, curving, laser like line curving through the first quadrant.
+Let this curve be defined by the equation x * y = c, where x and y are "real".
+If the eye could detect where this line intersected a "star", it would find a a star at 1 * c and a start at c * 1.
+Would it find any other stars that intersect this curve?
+If so, then c is a composite, if not c is prime.